kretash/D3D12_Vulkan-ProceduralCity/README.md

 ### Bugs ###
 ---
-- Hot swapping from Vulkan to D3D12 is highly unstable
+- Hot swapping from Vulkan to D3D12 is 90% stable
 - Will not run well on low end machines or machines with low VRAM

 ### Dependencies ###